lamakye7/Warehouse-Stock-Level-Prediction-App/README.md

 # Warehouse-Stock-Level-Prediction-App

-<p> <b>Cognizant</b> Cognizant operationalizes AI to reliably deliver efficiency, innovation and agility.
+<p> <b>Cognizant</b> operationalizes AI to reliably deliver efficiency, innovation and agility.
 The virtual internship seeks to equip young professionals Artificial Intelligence(AI) skills.

 More details about the program can be assessed [here](https://www.theforage.com/virtual-experience/5N2ygyhzMWjKQmgCK/cognizant/cognizant-artificial-intelligence-virtual-experience-program/model-building-and-interpretation)</p>
 - The program consists of 5 tasks